rliou92/umonitor/README.md

 hibernate (udev bug?)
 * I could just use `xrandr` to load the changes, might be a lot easier that way
 * Better coding style?
+  * I have set my tabs to show up as 2 spaces in my editor, might have used tabs where I need to use spaces to align my source code

 # About
 This is my personal project.
 My motivation for writing this program comes from